Venezuela election: Army stands by Maduro despite opposition – DW – 08/06/2024

 The comments are a rejection of calls coming from the opposition to intervene after the presidential election on July 28, where incumbent Maduro won a third consecutive term against former diplomat Edmundo Gonzalez Urrutia.

 The opposition has rejected the electoral results, with Western countries such as the US and Germany also not recognizing Maduro's win or being skeptical of it.
-China, Iran, Russia were some of the countries which lauded Maduro's victory.
+China, Iran and Russia were some of the countries which lauded Maduro's victory.

-A letter released Monday by Gonzalez and opposition figure Maria Corina Machado called on the armed forces "to stand at the side of the people" amid protests in recent days following the election.
+A letter released Monday by Gonzalez and opposition figure Maria Corina Machado called on the armed forces "to stand at the side of the people" amid protests and mass arrests in recent days following the election.

 Venezuela's attorney general announced a criminal investigation into Machado and Gonzalez after the letter was published.